Back To Top

 315 East Washington Street, Greensboro, NC 27401 336-387-6161

 Family Services of the Piedmont is located in Greensboro, North Carolina.
 They offer special programs for Adult women, Past domestic violence, Past sexual abuse, Past trauma, Mental health disorders, Pregnant/postpartum and Young adults.
 They do not provide payment assistance.
 They do not provide a sliding fee scale.
-They provide medication-based treatments.
+They do not provide medication-based treatments.

 • Available Services Transitional services Recovery support services Treats alcohol use disorder Treats opioid use disorder Mental health treatment